 ZODIAC: Ancient Astral Science in Transformation

 The ZODIAC project, funded by the European Research Council and hosted by the Free University of Berlin, aims to document and explain the spread of mathematical astronomy and personal, zodiacal astrology from Babylonia to Egypt and the Graeco-Roman world.
-We seek to understand what drove this spread and popularity.
-I am studying astrological treatises preserved on papyrus and how they illustrate the application of astral science “on the ground.”
-Read a blog post about astrological papyri here.
+Seeking to provide the first in-depth and comprehensive history of this process, we aim to understand what drove the spread and popularity of these ideas and technologies.
+As part of this project I am studying astrological treatises preserved on papyrus and how they illustrate the application of astral science “on the ground,” research which will culminate in a monograph with editions and studies of the papyrus texts.

 This Greek papyrus book-roll (P.Louvre N 2329+2388), part of an archive of papers kept in an Egyptian temple (the Serapeum of Memphis) in the second century BCE, preserves a scientific treatise of “Pseudo-Eudoxus,” showing the importance of the zodiac as a structural concept in contemporary astronomy.
 This example of the accompanying illustrations shows the constellation and zodiac-sign Scorpio.